The toolbox

 Not: live or operational control.

 Not: a substitute for the per-depot model; it aggregates the same directional, capacity-level runs.
+Not a single shared electrical connection across depots.

 Not: a second opinion that can quietly disagree with the screen.
 The two are reconciled by construction.